-New York, NY (March 5, 2022) — Spring is finally around the corner, and for many young women, that means memorable events like prom (even if they may be socially distant or virtual this year) It may be tempting to achieve a bronzed, “sun-kissed” look for occasions like these, and studies show women are more likely to use indoor tanning devices than men.
+New York, NY (March 6, 2023) — Spring is finally around the corner, and for many young women, that means memorable events like prom.
+It may be tempting to achieve a bronzed, “sun-kissed” look for occasions like these, and studies show women are more likely to use indoor tanning devices than men.
 We’ve known for a while however, that any young women considering indoor tanning should think twice.

 Ultraviolet (UV) radiation is a proven human carcinogen, and there has been plenty of research linking melanoma incidence in young women to tanning bed habits.
 One study shows just how closely the two are connected: according to researchers, 97% of women diagnosed with melanoma before age 30 have engaged in indoor tanning.
 Additionally, a woman doesn’t even need to use tanning beds frequently for them to pose a threat to her health.
 Just one indoor tanning session before the age of 35 increases a person’s risk of melanoma by 75%.